Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Conclusions

 In this work, we have investigated a specific model of a dark sector interaction, where dark energy and dark matter exchange energy throughout cosmic history.
 The model is constructed to be degenerate at the background level with the well-known CPL parameterization, allowing for a direct test of how distinct physical mechanisms can be constrained by cosmological data, even when they predict the same expansion history.
 We performed a comprehensive MCMC analysis, constraining the model parameters with a combination of the latest cosmological datasets, including CMB data from \textit{Planck} and ACT, BAO measurements from DESI DR2, and Type Ia Supernovae from the DESY5 survey.

 Our key findings can be summarized as follows:

-\begin{enumerate} \item \textbf{A Better Fit than $\Lambda$CDM:} We found that both the Interaction model and its degenerate CPL counterpart provide a significantly better fit to the combined dataset than the standard $\Lambda$CDM model, with an improvement of $\Delta\chi^2 \approx -18$ and $\Delta\chi^2 \approx -21$, respectively.
-Information criteria tests support this conclusion, with the AIC showing decisive preference for the extended models, while the more conservative BIC provides moderate evidence in their favor.
+\begin{enumerate} \item \textbf{A Better Fit than $\Lambda$CDM:} We found that both the Interaction model and its degenerate CPL counterpart provide a significantly better fit to the combined dataset than the standard $\Lambda$CDM model.
+Information criteria tests support this conclusion, with the AIC and DIC showing decisive preference for the extended models.

 \item \textbf{Breaking the Degeneracy:} While the two extended models are statistically indistinguishable based on their expansion history parameters $(w_0, w_a)$, we demonstrated that the degeneracy is broken when considering the matter sector.
 The Interaction model predicts a significantly higher present-day matter density ($\Omega_m$) and a lower amplitude of matter fluctuations ($\sigma_8$) compared to both $\Lambda$CDM and the CPL model.